UltiimateDog/FluidMenu/README.md

 The single source of truth for overlay presentation state.

 Responsibilities:
 * Stores the currently active overlay (`AnyView?`)
 * Exposes simple APIs to show and hide overlays
-* Publishes layout bounds for placement logic
+* Publishes layout bounds and safe area insets for placement logic
+* Exposes an `overlayTransition` used by the host when presenting/dismissing

 Non-responsibilities:
 * Layout calculations
-* Animations or transitions
+* Animations or transitions for overlay content itself
 * Interaction rules

 `OverlayManager` is intentionally implemented as a singleton, as overlays are treated as application-wide UI elements rather than view-local state.